borg286/sevtech/README.md

 * Make sure the horse grindstone is on the TOP layer of the 7x7x2 area (put another block under it so it's at eye-level)

-* Wolves and buffalo are about the best for running your machine, bested only by fast horses.
+* Vanilla Wolves and Buffalo are about the best for running your machine, bested only by fast horses.

 * To make beast's work faster place dirt path by right clicking with a shovel on either dirt or grass.